 Why should readers read your book?
 Every business book has a value proposition.
 Writing a one-sentence reply will help clarify your thinking.
 Most of us form opinions quickly.
 And this is true when it comes to business book titles and introductions.
 First impressions count.

 You’d think promoting counter-urgency in business would be as popular as a middle-of-the-night-car-alarm-wake-up-call.
 Do a news search on “slow and business” and you get nothing but misery, pain, and frustration.
 Don’t we associate slow with failure, inefficiency; and perhaps worse — laziness?

-In Decisive: How to make better choices in life and work Chip and Dan Heath explain why the process of decision making is more effective than analysis.
+Everyone needs to decide, yet deciding is no simple matter.
+In Decisive: How to make better choices in life and work, Chip and Dan Heath explain why the process of decision making is more effective than analysis.
 They then go on to show what a nuanced process looks like.
 In this short and popular book,… Continue reading Decisive